tfrce/thedaywefightback.js/example/wordpress-plugin/README.md

 # WordPress plugin to include the JavaScript snippet from thedaywefightback.org

-This is a little plugin that is very very trivial and just uses a `HEREDOC` to output the script snippet into the `<head />` element for participating blogs.
+This is a little plugin that is very very trivial and just uses a `HEREDOC` to output the script snippet before the footer scripts, right before the navigation and the closing `</head>` element.

 ## How to use?